Goodbye for now, running. I miss you like crazy.

 “Every night you cry yourself to sleep.
 Thinking: “Why does this happen to me?
 Why does every moment have to be so hard?”
 Hard to believe.” -Maroon 5

 I am not the perfect picture of health right now.
 In January of this year, I had an accident.
 I fell on black ice.
 I hit my head, my elbow and my lower hip/(hamstring) area.
 At the time, I just thought I had very (very) painful watermelon sized bruising.
 It hurt like hell, but I’m stubborn and didn’t go to the doctor.
 I just thought it would heal and that I would be fine.
 It wasn’t until 3 months later, while I was still in pain all the time and couldn’t make it up my stairs without cringing that I decided it was time to go in.
-My sports medicine doctor gave me the ugly prognosis: a perforated hamstring (muscle separation) and a crushed IT Band.
-For you runners, you probably understand that a crushed IT Band is like a runner’s death and that’s without the hamstring injury.
-The sports med doctor said I may never run again without pain.
-Yeah, I sat in the parking lot after that appointment and bawled my eyes out for a good long while.
+My sports medicine doctor gave me a cortisone shot, a frown and a referral for emotional therapy (I didn’t go).

 “You gotta cry without weeping, talk without speaking, Scream without raising your voice” -U2

 The other solution?
 Physical Therapy, and lots of it.
 I’ve been going now for over a month and a half.
 My sessions consist of some sweet torture with these archaic looking Graston Therapy Technique Tools followed by soft tissue massage.